ansible/community-docs/steering_committee_guidelines.rst

 1. Any community member may nominate someone/themselves for committee membership at any time.
-2. Only the present Steering committee members may vote on selecting a new member.
+2. Only the Steering committee members may vote on selecting a new member.
 3. Nominees must receive a majority vote from the present members to be added to the Steering Committee.